by C.R. Wilson and A. Cummins* (10/20)

 Do not group plants with different water needs together in the same irrigation zone.
 You will not be able to meet the water needs of any of the plants resulting in poor plant growth or death.
-A common mistake is to group a high water use plant such as a spruce together with a low water use pine.
-“Hydrozone” plants by grouping plants with similar water needs together in a
+A common mistake is to group a high water-use plant such as a spruce together with a low water-use pine.
+Group plants with similar water needs together in a

 |Scientific Name||Common Name|